shadowbourne/shadowbourne/README.md

 ### Mathematics (17% of year):
 * Mathematical Finance
 ## Third Year 🥉 - 1st (89/100):
->Prize for Outstanding Level 3 Achievement awarded by the Board of Examiners
+>Prize for Outstanding Level 3 Achievement awarded by the Board of Examiners.

 ### BSc Dissertation/Project: